spacetelescope/science-platforms-workshop/README.md

 ## Registration
 Registration will be ~$100.
 This charge will cover catering costs for the three days.
 There may be a small amount of travel support available upon request.

-Registration will open early in 2018.
+Registration will open early in 2018 and will be on a first-come first-served basis.

 ## Organizers